bxntoman/basic-projects/README.md

-Basic expense tracker by me
+Simple projects created by me